-SS11 Advanced standing may be granted to candidates in recognition of studies completed successfully in approved institution of higher education elsewhere in accordance with UG 2 of the Regulations for First Degree Curricula but advanced credits will not be included in the calculation of GPA.
+SS11 Advanced standing may be granted to candidates in recognition of studies completed successfully before admission to the University in accordance with UG 2 of the Regulations for First Degree Curricula.
+Credits granted for advanced standing will not be included in the calculation of GPA but will be recorded on the transcript of the candidate.